While I love giving tours of San Francisco, my hometown, sometimes I need to escape the city and connect with nature.

 Free Days

-If you want to avoid fees entirely, there are actually free entrance days at Yosemite Park.
+If you want to avoid fees, there are free entrance days at Yosemite Park.
 Plan your trip for one of these days to get into the park for free:

-• Martin Luther King Jr. Day (15th Monday of January)
+- Martin Luther King Jr. Day (3rd Monday of every January)

-• National Public Lands Day (23rd Monday of September)
+- National Public Lands Day (4th Saturday every September)

 Keep in mind that if you plan to visit for more than one day, you will be required to pay for entrance on the next day.